A blue shield with a black eye mask over it.

 1. Lifetime subscriptions

-“Lifetime” VPN subscriptions will not last until the end of your life – though I won’t insult your intelligence by implying you thought so.
-And naturally, we all understand that a “lifetime” subscription to any service would end if the company closes or the product is discontinued.
+Contrary to what the name suggests, “lifetime” VPN subscriptions will not last until the end of your life.
+A “lifetime” subscription to any service will naturally end if the company closes or the product is discontinued.

 1. Freemium packages